handmade0octopus/factorio-linux-server/README.md

 # Factorio Linux Server
-Simple factorio Linux server to run from single script.
+Simple factorio Linux server for Ubuntu to run from single script.

 It downloads latest factorio server or rebuilds from user provided setup.
 Then setups systemd for factorio and setups auto-update script to be run on timer.